wp-plugins/contact-form-email/readme.txt

 == Frequently Asked Questions ==

-= Do I have to know how to program or design? =
+= Do I have to know how to program or design to use the contact form plugin? =

-No.  The plugin does the programming and design.
+No.  The contact form plugin does the programming and design.

+= Can I send the contact form message to my email address? =

+Yes, there is a place on the contact form settings page to enter the email address you want the message sent to.

 == Screenshots ==